The Hanse 455 Sailboat

-The Hanse 455, a light displacement fractional cruising sloop, was designed by Judel/Vrolijk & Co and built in Germany by Hanse Yachts.
+The Hanse 455, a light displacement fractionally-rigged cruising sloop, was designed by Judel/Vrolijk & Co and built in Germany by Hanse Yachts.

 Underwater Profile: Bulb fin keel & spade rudder

 Waterline Length: 40'0" (12.2m)

 Rig Type: Fractional sloop